Mississippi Legislature: Political dynamics

-Bills typically have to be passed out of committee before passed by the legislature.
-A chair of a committee can chose not to bring up the bill for a vote before the committee or a full house and thus let it expire.
-The chairs of the Finance Committee in the Senate and the Ways and Means Committee and Appropriations Committee in the House typically exercise significant influence over legislation.
-Mississippi judges have typically deferred to the legislature on legal questions involving its own decisions and operations; such things are not subject to regular judicial review.
+Bills typically have to be passed out of committee before being passed by the legislature.
+A chair of a committee can choose not to bring up the bill for a vote before the committee or a full house and thus let it expire.
+The chairs of the Finance Committee in the Senate and the Ways and Means Committee and Appropriations Committee in the House often exercise significant influence over legislation.
+Mississippi judges have usually deferred to the legislature on legal questions involving its internal decisions and operations; such things are not subject to regular judicial review.

+In 2011, 63% of the seats in the legislature had candidates with no significant opposition in upcoming elections.
+In 2023, that figure was 85%.
+That year the Associated Press stated that this "raises questions about the ability of American voters to hold their elected representatives accountable."